 By removing it, the sugars will build up at the top layer of the bark that remains and create tissues that are needed for root development.

 Next, go over the edges of the bark and re-cut it.
 This will remove any tissues that were damaged or bruised while you were removing the cambium layer.
 This will expose cells that will root much faster.

 Wrap lightweight plastic bag around the trunk.
 It will be used to hold the sphagnum moss which will encourage this tree to root.
 Secure the bag with a piece of tape at the bottom.

 Step 4: Add moss

 Sphagnum moss should be soaked in water before application.
 Make sure it is damp, but not dripping.
 Pack the bag with moss very tightly.
 You can also use a foil instead of plastic.

-The reason I like plastic more, is because you can see when the roots has formed.
-After you packed the plastic with moss all around the wound, wrap it with more see through plastic to create a pressure against the cut.
+The reason I like plastic more is because you can see when the roots have formed.
+After you pack the plastic with moss all around the wound, wrap it with more see-through plastic to create pressure against the cut.
 If there is a void between the moss and the cut, the roots might not develop.

 Step 5: Making holes in plastic

 Make one or two incisions at the bottom of the plastic.
 The plastic tends to get very wet from the rain running down the bark into the plastic.
 If you are not careful, the water will collect inside.